MayaChen350/bf-prank/README.md

 ## REMINDER‼️

-**DO NOT** trust any `brainfuck` source code running with `systemf` you can find on the internet.
+**DO NOT** trust literally any `brainfuck` source code running with `systemf` you can find on the internet.
-Others might use `brainfuck/systemf` for bad things, for the reasons I mentioned above
+Others might use `brainfuck/systemf` for bad things, for the reasons I mentioned above.
 **THEY WILL NOT BE AS KIND AS ME**

 If you're not sure, my advice would be to pass it in the [earlier mentioned debugger](https://arkark.github.io/brainfuck-online-simulator/) after switching the `%` to something else like `.`